 In order to not disturb classrooms, students are not called up to receive late lunches in the office.
 Students may come to the office during recess to check for dropped off items.
 Any lunches not collected will be placed in a bin in the cafeteria.
 Time permitting, an email will be sent to the teacher for notification.
 Parents must label the late lunch.
-Lunch money brought late will be left in an envelope for the cafeteria supervisor.
 Fast food lunches are not an appropriate treat during the school week and are disruptive to our academic environment.
 Please send a nutritious lunch with your child each day.
 Sweets, sodas, and fast food are strongly discouraged.
 See the BUSD Wellness Policy for more information.
 We do require all students to eat lunch.
 You will be notified if your student is not eating.